Manas Lake: Recent history

 In the 1950s and early 1960s, large scale development of irrigated agriculture started in the upper and middle reaches of the Manas River (the Shihezi/Manas County region, the area where the river leaves the Tian Shan and enters the Zhungarian Basin).
 The Manas River Irrigation District had been fully in that area by 1962; the system was designed to use up to 1.36 km3 of water per year.
 As a result, little water flowed in the Manas River downstream of the district, and even less reached the Manas Lake, let alone the Alan Nur.

 Consequently, the Alan Nur, whose water surface still occupied the area of 238 km2 in the 1950s, had completely dried up by the 1960s.
 Now it is a bare plain of saline soil, at the elevation of 261–263 m above the sea level.

-The Manas Lake is now reached by the waters of the eponymous river only intermittently, but the lake also receives water from seasonal streams flowing from the Saur Mountains at the northern edge of the Dzungarian Basin; besides, it is fed by ground water.
-The Manas Lake's bed is at about 247 m above the level, and its water surface, at 253–255 m above the level.
+The Manas Lake is now reached by the waters of the eponymous river only intermittently, but the lake also receives water from seasonal streams flowing from the Saur Mountains at the northern edge of the Dzungarian Basin; besides, it is fed by groundwater.
+The Manas Lake's bed is at about 247 m above the level, and its water surface is at 253–255 m above the level.

 According to Chinese researchers, the recent history of the Manas Lake and its neighbors can be divided into two stages.
 From the late 1950s and until 1999 (for the Manas Lake and the Alan Nur) or 2001 (for the Ailik and the Lesser Ailik), the lakes were shrinking or drying up.
 Since 1999 (for the Manas and the Alan Nur) or 2001 (the two Ailiks), the lakes have entered the stage of at least partial recovery, which (especially for the Ailiks) is related to the arrival of the Irtysh water into the Baiyang River over the Irtysh–Karamay Canal.